LeeMorinUCF/QMB6358F23/demo_02_version_control/README.md

 at a certain checkpoint.
 The committed files sit on your local machine, such as your laptop, waiting to be added to the repository.
+Typically, the new files and the changes to existing files are related in some way that makes sense to the coder (you) or your users.
+It can be to fix a bug or to add new functionality.
+In any case, try to group changes together so that each commit leaves the code in a state that is functional and the commit defines a checkpoint that allows you to revert back in case you want to reverse changes in the future.
-Typically, the new files and the changes to existing files, The next step is to *push* your changes to the online repository, which makes a permanant
+The next step is to *push* your changes to the online repository, which makes a permanent change to the online repository, thereby making those changes available to other coders and the users of your code.

 <img src="Images/GitHub_Workflow.jpg" width="1000"/>